iamrecursion/absol/notes/metaverify_design_notes.md

 Additionally, the language needs to be able to deal with cycles in the rules, both in the case of direct and indirect recursion in rules.
 This is graph based.

+It assumes that rules cannot recurse through the start rule.
+This is no real limitation as language designers can just indirect through a non-terminal if needed.

 ## The Semantic Checker Algorithm
 The basic idea of this algorithm is to perform a traversal of a graph formed from the definitions of all non-terminals, including the start rule.